pacific-hake/hake-assessment/README.md

 ## How to create the hake assessment PDF document
 **The `RDS` files must have been created before the document can be built.**

+1. `git clone` this repository
-1. Load the hake package from local repo: run `devtools::load_all(".")` while your working directory is somewhere within the hake repo directory structure.
+1. Open an R session, make sure your working directory is somewhere within the hake repository directory structure and then run: `devtools::load_all()`
 1. Change your working directory to the `doc` directory:
    `setwd(here::here("doc"))`
 1. Run `render()`